Gobinda Chandra Langthasa: Political career

 In 1952, aged 20, Langthasa joined the Indian National Congress as a worker under Maibang Block Congress Committee and he took active part for the District Council Elections, Legislative Assembly Election of the ST (Hills) Autonomous District, the then undivided Assam, comprising Khasi and Jaintia Hills, United Karbi Hills and North Cachar Hills.

 Later in April 1952, Langthasa endorsed Bonily Khongmen, J.B.
 Hagjer and S.C.
 Hojai in their elections.

 In 1957, Langthasa for the first time voted in the MLA and District Council Election and also supported an MP candidate.

 In 1962, Langthasa was elected to the North Cachar (NC) Hills Autonomous Council from Gunjung constituency, and became Executive Member until 1967.
 In 1967 he was again re-elected as Member of the NC Hills Autonomous Council from the same constituency and became Executive Member until 1972.
 In 1972 he was elected as Chief Executive Member of N.C.Hills Autonomous Council till 1983.

 In the 1983 Assam Legislative Assembly election, Langthasa stood as an Independent candidate for the constituency of Haflong.
 He received 16313 votes, 58.03% of the total vote and became MLA of the constituency.
 He defeated his nearest opponent by 4513 votes.
 He then became a minister in the Hiteswar Saikia cabinet.

 In the 1985 Assam Legislative Assembly election, Langthasa sought reelection in Haflong, however he instead received the Congress nomination for the seat.
 He received 29205 votes, 61.24% of the total vote and he defeated his nearest opponent by 16964 votes.

 In 1991, he sought reelection.
 He received 33868 votes, 61.73% of the total vote and he defeated his nearest opponent by 12868 votes.
 He was made Deputy Chief Minister under Hiteswar Saikia.

 In 1996, he lost his seat by 13671 votes.

 However in 2001, he again received the congress nomination for Haflong.
 He received 33781 votes, 45.44% of the total vote and again became MLA.
 He was made HAD minister in the Tarun Gogoi cabinet.

 In the 2006 Assam Legislative Assembly election, Langthasa sought reelection.
 He received 40154 votes, defeating his nearest opponent by 7818 votes.
-He was appointed protem speaker of the Assembly by Governor Ajai Singh.
+He was appointed pro tempore speaker of the Assembly by Governor Ajai Singh.
 He was not inducted into the second Tarun Gogoi cabinet but he was appointed the Chairman of Assam State Transport Corporation (ASTC) and member of Gauhati University Court & Council.

 In the 2011 Assam Legislative Assembly election, he sought reelection.
 He received 38076 votes, 57.04% of the total vote, defeating his nearest opponent by 25488 votes.
 He did not seek reelection in the 2016 Assam Legislative Assembly election and his son, Nirmal Langthasa, was the congress candidate but lost.